gu-lseg/intro-to-programming/source/appendix_mac.rst

 Here are all the commands you need for this course:

 * cd    - change directory
-* dir   - list the directory's contents
+* ls    - list the directory's contents
-* copy  - copy a file or a directory
+* cp    - copy a file or a directory
-* move  - move a file or a directory
+* mv    - move a file or a directory
 * mkdir - make a directory
-* del   - delete a file or directory
+* rm    - delete a file or directory
 * unzip - unzip a zipped (compressed) file

 .. tip::